France’s Macron details plan targeting Islamist ‘separatism’

 Authorities contend that the vector for inculcating Muslims with an extremist ideology was once the mosque but, today, the main vector is schools.

+“In a few days, you can see radical Islamists…take control of associations (running mosques) and all their finances.
+That won’t happen again,” the French president said.

+“We’re going to install an anti-putsch system, very robust, in the law,” Macron said without elaborating.

-The measure also includes putting a gradual end to the long-standing practice of importing imams from elsewhere, notably Turkey, Algeria and Morocco, particularly during the Muslim holy month of Ramadan and train imams only in France.
+The bill, which is to be sent to religious leaders for review this month, also includes putting a gradual end to the long-standing practice of importing imams from elsewhere, notably Turkey, Algeria and Morocco, and instead training imams in France to assure there are enough.
 A Muslim organization that serves as an official conduit to French leaders is to take part in the project.

 The rector of the Grand Mosque of Paris cautioned against mixing all Muslims in France with the “separatism question.”